Douglas-Hart Nature Center: Native Forest Woodlands

 Native deciduous and coniferous trees comprise the majority of the woodlands at DHNC.
 According to a survey of the area conducted by The University of Illinois, native trees were present at the site in a 2:1 ratio.
-Also, the site boosts over 60 species of trees, many native to the state of Illinois.
+Also, the site boosts over 60 species of trees, many natives to the state of Illinois.
 Many of the trees native to the area are labeled for ease of identification by visitors.
 It is important to note that, even though this biotope is perhaps the best preserved of the three habitats at DHNC, woodlands in Illinois require just as much conservation as the others.
-Only 12% of the land area in Illinois remains forested compared to 40% before European settling.
+Only 12% of the land area in Illinois remains forested, compared to 40% before European settling.
 This represents a nearly 75% decrease in forested area in the state of Illinois alone.
 Thus, the native forest woodlands are requiring just as much care as the other habitats.